-Based on the findings of the geotechnical appraisal it was found that the site has a moderate to high potential for liquefaction.
-For the purposes of the IEP assessment of the building and the determination of the %NBS score, the effects of soil liquefaction on the performance of the building has been assessed as a 'significant' site characteristic in accordance with the NZSEE guidelines.
+Based on the findings of the desktop geotechnical study, the site has a moderate to high potential for liquefaction.
+As the building is timber framed and can accommodate moderate movement, for the purposes of the IEP assessment of the building and the determination of the %NBS score, the effects of soil liquefaction on the performance of the building has been assessed as an 'insignificant' site characteristic in accordance with the NZSEE guidelines.